X-Men: 1970s

 Beginning with issue #108 (December 1977), John Byrne replaced Cockrum as the primary artist.
 Claremont and Byrne had previously collaborated on the Iron Fist and Luke Cage series.
 Their run met with critical acclaim, and produced such landmark storylines as the introduction of Alpha Flight and the Proteus saga.
-Other characters introduced during this time include Amanda Sefton and Mystique.

 Wolverine is initially overshadowed by the other characters, although he creates tension in the team as he is attracted to Jean Grey, who is Cyclops' girlfriend.
 While Claremont considered writing Wolverine out of the series, Byrne advocated for his continuing inclusion, partly because the character is Canadian and this is also Byrne's nationality.
 Wolverine became increasingly developed and popular as a character, becoming the breakout character on the team.
 X-Men #100 introduces the "fastball special", a combat maneuver in which the super-strong Colossus throws Wolverine at a distance as if he were a projectile weapon; this tactic recurs in many future battles.
 Stories of the late 1970s establish Wolverine's murky past and unstable nature, which he battles to keep in check.
 Wolverine's name was revealed as "Logan" in X-Men #103 (February 1977); X-Men #116 (December 1978) first introduces Wolverine's healing factor, and issue #124 (August 1979) first suggests that he has a reinforced skeleton.

 1980s

 The 1980s began with the comic's best-known story arc, the "Dark Phoenix Saga", which saw Phoenix manipulated by Mastermind, now a member of the Hellfire Club, and becoming corrupted with an overwhelming lust for power and destruction as the evil Dark Phoenix.
 The Hellfire Club also included the telepathic femme fatale Emma Frost, who became an increasingly significant character.
 The story results in the death of Jean Grey.
 The disco singer mutant, Dazzler, previously introduced in her own miniseries, also appeared in the story and eventually joined the X-Men.
 This story arc also introduces a new character, the exuberant young girl Kitty Pryde.
 Thirteen years old, Pryde is Marvel's first canonically Jewish superhero.
 Immediately after, Claremont and Byrne created "Days of Future Past", in which Wolverine and Kitty Pryde experience a dystopian future for mutants.
+Mystique first encounters the X-Men in this story, becoming a recurring antagonist.
 Byrne left the series shortly after its completion.
 The Morlocks, deformed mutants who live underground, first appear in The Uncanny X-Men #169 (May 1983).
 In 1983, Cyclops meets Madelyne Pryor, eventually revealed as a clone of Jean Grey.
 Other important storylines include the saga of Deathbird and the Brood, the invasion of the Dire Wraiths and The Trial of Magneto!, as well as X-Men: God Loves, Man Kills, the partial inspiration for 20th Century Fox's film X2: X-Men United (2003).
 In this period, Claremont and Byrne particularly emphasized the theme that mutants are oppressed by human bigotry.